Robert-Duck-by-BB-SR/talking_pond/README.md

 # What is talking pond?
 It's a simple messenger.
 That's it.
 You can send messages and receive them.
+UI was made from scratch, all based on ANSI commands.
 With vim motions.
 In terminal.

 > FOR NOW YOUR MESSAGES ARE NOT ENCRYPTED